Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 ## Scenarios

-Within a randomized simulation, the scenario component has three responsibilities:
+Within a randomized simulation, the Scenario component has three responsibilities:
 1. Controlling the execution flow of your simulation
-2. Defining a list of randomizers
+2. Defining a list of Randomizers
 3. Defining constants that can be configured externally from a built Unity player

 The fundamental principle of domain randomization is to simulate environments under a variety of randomized conditions.
-Each **iteration** of a scenario is intended to encapsulate one complete run of a simulated environment under uniquely randomized conditions.
-Scenarios futher define what conditions determine the end of an iteration and how many iterations to perform.
+Each Iteration of a Scenario is intended to encapsulate one complete run of a simulated environment under uniquely randomized conditions.
+Scenarios further define what conditions determine the end of an Iteration and how many Iterations to perform.

-To actually randomize a simulation, randomizers can be added to a scenario to vary different simulation properties.
-At runtime, the scenario will execute each randomizer according to its place within the randomizers list.
+To actually randomize a simulation, Randomizers can be added to a Scenario to vary different simulation properties.
+At runtime, the Scenario will execute each Randomizer according to its place within the Randomizer list.

 Scenarios can also define constants from which to expose global simulation behaviors automatically.
 By modifying serialized constants externally, users can customize their simulation runtime even after their project has been built.

-To read more about scenarios and how to customize them, navigate over to the [scenarios doc](Scenarios.md).
+To read more about Scenarios and how to customize them, navigate over to the **[Scenarios documentation](Scenarios.md)**.

 ## Randomizers

 Randomizers encapsulate specific randomization activities to perform during the lifecycle of a randomized simulation.
-For example, randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random Parameters to their inspector interface to further customize these variations.
+For example, Randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random Parameters to their inspector interface to further customize these variations.

-To read more about how to create custom Parameter types, navigate over to the **[Randomizers doc](Randomizers.md)**.
+To read more about how to create custom Parameter types, navigate over to the **[Randomizers documentation](Randomizers.md)**.

 ## Randomizer Tags

-RandomizerTags are the primary mechanism by which randomizers query for a certain subset of GameObjects to randoize within a simulation.
-For example, a rotation randomizer could query for all GameObjects with a RotationRandomizerTag component to obtain an array of all objects the randomizer should vary for the given simulation iteration.
+RandomizerTags are the primary mechanism by which Randomizers query for a certain subset of GameObjects to randomize within a simulation.
+For example, a rotation Randomizer could query for all GameObjects with a RotationRandomizerTag component to obtain an array of all objects the Randomizer should vary for the given simulation Iteration.

-To read more about how to use RandomizerTags, navigate over to the **[RandomizerTags doc](RandomizerTags.md)**.
+To read more about how to use RandomizerTags, navigate over to the **[RandomizerTags documentation](RandomizerTags.md)**.

 ## Parameters

-Parameters are classes that utilize samplers to deterministically generate random typed values.
-Parameters are often exposed within the inspector interface of randomizers to allow users to customize said randomizer's behavior.
-To accomplish this, Parameters combine and transform the float values produced by one or more samplers into various C# types.
-For example, a Vector3 Parameter can be used to map three samplers to the x, y, and z dimensions of a GameObject.
-Or a material Parameter can utilize a sampler to randomly select one material from a list of possible options.
+Parameters are classes that utilize Samplers to deterministically generate random typed values.
+Parameters are often exposed within the inspector interface of Randomizers to allow users to customize said Randomizer's behavior.
+To accomplish this, Parameters combine and transform the float values produced by one or more Samplers into various C# types.
+For example, a Vector3 Parameter can be used to map three Samplers to the x, y, and z dimensions of a GameObject.
+Or a material Parameter can utilize a Sampler to randomly select one material from a list of possible options.

-To read more about how to create custom Parameter types, navigate over to the **[Parameters doc](Parameters.md)**.
+To read more about how to create custom Parameter types, navigate over to the **[Parameters documentation](Parameters.md)**.

 ## Samplers